 CRUISING TIME PER DAY: 7.5 HOURS (47 IN TOTAL)

 Maps & Guides for this route: N3, P6, L12 | Click here buy maps

 A route with a mix of rural and urban, taking in parts of the Coventry Canal, Trent & Mersey Canal, Staffordshire & Worcestershire Canal, Birmingham Canal Navigations and Birmingham & Fazeley Canal.
 This Ring includes three tunnels, several aqueducts, and 79 locks - can be done in 7 nights or a more relaxing 14 nights.

 Your route swings from lock-free relaxation to energetic lock flights, from rural to urban, and contrasts the winding and straight routes by two of the greatest canal engineers.
-This is a journey of junctions – Fradley, Great Haywood, Aldersley, Salford, Fazeley - from the sprawling green territory of Cannock Chase to the historic canal basin in Birmingham city centre.
+This is a journey of junctions – Fradley, Great Haywood, Aldersley, Salford, Fazeley - from the sprawling green territory of Cannock Chase, before this Birmingham canal trip returns to the historic canal basin in Birmingham city centre.

 Cruising away from the marina, follow the Coventry Canal north through open countryside to Fradley Junction where the canal ends as it meets the Trent & Mersey Canal.
 This is a bustling hotspot with pub, teashops and an award-winning nature reserve.
 Head west along the Trent & Mersey Canal as it climbs past woodland.